-- Provide advice to key government officials, NGO partners, UN system partners, and other country office partners/donors on policies, strategies, best practices and approaches on nutrition-related issues to support programme development planning, management, implementation, and delivery of results. - Participate in strategic programme discussions and planning to provide technical advice, contribute to policy discussions and agendas, and promote health/nutrition interventions, especially in the areas of gender, emergency preparedness and maternal, newborn, and child health and nutrition. - Prepare policy papers, briefs and other strategic programme materials for management use, information and/or consideration. - Participate in emergency preparedness initiatives for programme development, contingency planning and/or to respond to emergencies in country or where designated
+- Advise key government officials, NGO partners, UN system partners and other country office partners on policies, strategies, best practices and approaches on nutrition and related issues to support Programme development planning, management, implementation and delivery of results. - Participate in strategic programme discussions and planning to provide technical advice, contribute to policy discussions and agendas, and promote health/nutrition interventions, especially in the areas of gender, emergency preparedness and maternal/newborn/child health and nutrition. - Prepare policy papers, briefs and other strategic Programme materials for management use, information and/or consideration. - Participate in emergency preparedness initiatives Programme development and contingency planning and/or to respond to emergencies in country or where designated.